Sokahr/OpenAI-Multi-Agent/chat_gpt/chat_general_project_info.md

 - Enhance the CLI interface for a more intuitive and user-friendly experience.
 - Expand the AI agent generation mechanism to cover a wider range of development tasks.
 - Incorporate user feedback and iterate on the product based on early adopter experiences.
--

-#### Roadmap for the First Milestone:

-1. Develop the CLI application framework with basic user interaction and input processing capabilities.
-2. Implement a simple AI agent generation mechanism that can capture and clarify user input.
-3. Enable basic code generation or component creation based on user requirements.
-4. Enhance the CLI interface for a more intuitive and user-friendly experience.
-5. Integrate advanced NLP capabilities to improve the understanding and processing of user inputs.
-6. Conduct initial user testing and gather feedback for further enhancements.

-Additionally, we will consider the following aspects:

-- Addressing dependencies, such as access to necessary OpenAI technologies, APIs, and models.
-- Establishing a feedback mechanism for gathering user feedback during initial testing.
-- Tracking progress, setting specific timelines, and assigning responsibilities for each task.

 ### Milestone 3: Collaboration and Iteration Enhancements